Brand Name Stivarga Common Name regorafenib

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take two doses on the same day to make up for a missed one and do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication in its original container at room temperature, protect it from light and moisture, and keep it out of the reach of children.
-Keep the dessicant packet in the bottle.
-Once the bottle is opened, the medication should be discarded after 28 days.
+Keep the desiccant packet in the bottle.
+Once the bottle is opened, any remaining medication should be discarded after 7 weeks.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.